HaotianZhangAI4Science/ResGen/readme.md

 wget https://bits.csb.pitt.edu/files/it2_tt_0_lowrmsd_mols_test0_fixed.types -P data/crossdock2020/
 ```

+You can download the processed data from [this link](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).

 Or you can follow the data processing procedure in [SBDD](https://github.com/luost26/3D-Generative-SBDD/tree/main/data).

 > 1. Download the dataset archive `crossdocked_pocket10.tar.gz` and the split file `split_by_name.pt` from [this link](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).